Codimension one foliations with Bott-Morse singularities II: Pairings and Foliated surgery

 \section{Pairings and Foliated surgery}

-Let us motivate what follows by recalling the classical center-saddle bifurcation in the plane, which is depicted in Figure~\ref{Figure:centroseladim2trivial0}.
+Let us motivate what follows by recalling the classical center-saddle bifurcation in the plane, which is depicted in Figure~\ref{Figure:centroseladim2trivial0} in page \pageref{Figure:centroseladim2trivial0}.
 We have an isolated center in the plane and a saddle in the boundary of its basin.
 These are replaced via an isotopy by a trivial foliation.
 This elimination procedure may be described as follows.
-Denote by $Z_\ve = (x_1^2-\ve)\frac{\po}{\po x_1} + x_2\,\frac{\po}{\po x_2}$\,, $\ve > 0$.
-This vector field has a pair of singularities saddle-source for $\ve > 0$, a saddle-node singularity for $\ve = 0$ and no singularity for $\ve < 0$.
+Consider the 1-parameter family of vector fields $Z_\ve = (x_1^2-\ve)\frac{\po}{\po x_1} + x_2\,\frac{\po}{\po x_2}$\,, $\ve > 0$.
+For $\ve > 0$, this vector field has a pair of singularities saddle-source: it has a saddle-node singularity for $\ve = 0$ and no singularity for $\ve < 0$.
 Thus the original pairing center-saddle can be viewed as a deformation of a trivial vertical foliation via passing through a saddle-node singularity.

 Other center-saddle arrangements in dimension two are depicted in Figure~\ref{Figure:nontrivial1}.
 The figure on the left shows a disc with a center-singularity which is replaced (or replaces, depending on the orientation of the arrow) a disc with three singularities: two of them are centers and one is a saddle which is in the boundary of the basin of both centers.
 The figure on the right also shows a saddle in the boundary of the basins of two centers.
 Notice that there is a significant difference in these two cases.
 In the first case the saddle has only one separatrix, while in the second case it has two separatrices.